My sister confided in me that when we were kids

 truth be known, all that needed was a good liquor cabinet.)

-The decorations had to be pulled out, put up, took down,
+The decorations had to be pulled out, sorted out and put up,

 and every one of grandmother’s dishes and glasses got at,